 Check The Air Filter

 Cleaning the air filter is the obvious place to start.
 They get pretty dirty.
-Chainsaws, as you know, throw out a lot of dust and debris, some saws run a turbo-type system where the air is directed towards the carburetor, and it’s up to the filter to catch all this crap.
+Chainsaws, as you know, throw out a lot of dust and debris, some saws run a turbo-type system where the air is directed toward the carburetor, and it’s up to the filter to catch all this crap.

-All modern chainsaws have tool-less air filter covers, which makes accessing them really easy.
+All modern chainsaws have tool-less air filter covers, which makes accessing them easy.
 Air filters differ from saw to saw.
-Some have a fine mesh screen, and others will have a fabric or foam filter.
-Compressed air is the best way to clean them, but not everyone has a compressor, so make do with tapping it on a flat solid surface to loosen up the debris.
-A clean rag or better, a bristled brush will clean it out in no time.
+Some have a fine mesh screen, and others have a fabric or foam filter.

 Cleaning – Pull the choke before removing the filter.
 It stops dirt from dropping into the carburetor intake.
 Filters can be reused unless damaged.